-If a candidate pays for a communication that supports another candidate, and the payment is not made at the behest of the endorsed candidate, the payment is not considered to be an independent expenditure if: (1) the candidate paying for the communication also is included in the communication; (2) the non-paying candidate is listed on the same ballot as the paying candidate; and (3) the communication is targeted only to potential voters in the paying candidate's district.
-Ex 7.6 - Emmelyn Chin, a State Senator running for reelection, sent out a flyer to registered voters in her district asking them to support her candidacy.
+Ex 6.5 - A city council candidate paid for a mailing which quoted the mayor's verbal endorsement of his candidacy.
+Although the mayor was also on the ballot, the flyer was not a contribution to the mayor.
+Ex 6.6 - Emmelyn Chin, a city council member running for reelection, sent out a flyer to registered voters in her district asking them to support her candidacy.
 The flyer also encouraged the voters to vote for Lorraine Sweet for Governor, although this endorsement was not made at Ms. Sweet's behest.
-Because the gubernatorial election and State senate election would appear on the same ballot for those living in Ms. Chin's district (and the flyer was sent only to voters in that district), the payment for the flyer is not an independent expenditure supporting Lorraine Sweet.
+Because the gubernatorial election and city council election would appear on the same ballot for those living in Ms. Chin's district (and the flyer was sent only to voters in that district), the payment for the flyer is not an independent expenditure supporting Ms. Sweet.